CodingDog67/Dockering-around/README.md

 We base this on an application example app that takes customer goals, saves them and deletes them again if needed.
 Like a smal goal - to do list.
 It will run a back and front end and be based on a mongodb server.
 End-goal is each container communicating not through a locally published port

+    4-multi-container-app

 <details>
     <summary>Expand</summary>

-    1) MongoDB Service dockerization\
+1) MongoDB Service dockerization
 Run of the dockerhub mongodb image:latest will automatically pull the image and build the container.
-Optional - publish the port as long as backend isnt dockerized this node api will talk to database as if run on local machine
+Optional - publish the port as long as backend isnt dockerized this node api will talk to database as if run on local machine \

         docker run --name mongodb -d --rm -p 27017:27017 mongo

 2)  Dockerize Backend  refer to docker file

         docker run --name goals-back --rm -d -p 80:80 backend_image_name

 3) Dockerize Frontend, refer to docker file again, older version might need an -it interactive mode flag during run

         docker run --name react-goals -d --rm  -p 3000:3000 frontend-image_name

 </details>